-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant \boxtimes Check the appropriate box:

-Filed by a Party other than the Registrant \Box

-□ Preliminary Proxy Statement

-□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-☑ Definitive Proxy Statement

-□ Definitive Additional Materials

-□ Soliciting Material under §240.14a-12

-AEROVATE THERAPEUTICS, INC.

-(Name of registrant as specified in its charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-\boxtimes No fee required.

-\Box Fee paid previously with preliminary materials.

-\Box Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by a Party other than the Registrant \square eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 AEROVATE THERAPEUTICS, INC. (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check all boxes that apply): Fee paid previously with preliminary materials.